pingcap/docs/v2.1/reference/tools/data-migration/cluster-operations.md

 9. Use `resume-relay` to make relay resume to read binlog from the new MySQL instance.
 10. Use `resume-task` to resume the previous replication task.

-### Change address of upstream MySQL instance that DM-worker connects to
+### Change the address of the upstream MySQL instance that DM-worker connects to

-To change the configuration information of DM-worker so that DM-worker connects to a new MySQL instance in the upstream, follow these procedures:
+To make DM-worker connect to a new MySQL instance in the upstream by modifying the DM-worker configuration, perform the following steps:

 1. Use the `query-status` command to get the GTID sets (`relayBinlogGtid`) corresponding to the binlog that relay log has replicated from the old MySQL instance.
 Mark this sets as `gtid-W`.
 2. Use the `SELECT @@GLOBAL.gtid_purged;` command on the new MySQL instance to get the GTID sets corresponding to the purged binlogs.
 Mark this sets as `gtid-P`.
 3. Use the `SELECT @@GLOBAL.gtid_executed;` command on the new MySQL instance to get the GTID sets corresponding to all successfully executed transactions.
 Mark this sets as `gtid-E`.
 4. Make sure that the following conditions are met.
 Otherwise, you cannot switch the DM-work connection to the new MySQL instance:
-    - `gtid-W` contains `gtid-P`. `gtid-P` might be empty.
+    - `gtid-W` contains `gtid-P`. `gtid-P` can be empty.
     - `gtid-E` contains `gtid-W`.
 5. Use `stop-task` to stop all running tasks of data replication.
 6. Update the DM-worker configuration in the `inventory.ini` file and use DM-Ansible to perform a rolling upgrade on DM-worker.